NikJur/DeepDriveMD-BEDE/README.md

 ### 📍 Recommended Installation Path
 On Bede, it is highly recommended to install the source code in your project's `nobackup` directory to avoid storage quotas and ensure fast I/O performance.

-**Navigate to your project directory before cloning (you might have to create you username folder):**
+**Navigate to your project directory before cloning (you might need to create your username folder):**
 ```bash
 cd /nobackup/projects/<project_code>/<user_name>/
 ```